dagimg-dot/dagimgdot/src/content/projects/contextify/index.md

 ---

-Contextify is a mini Gemini AI wrapper that allows you to search for meaning of words without losing the context with minimal effort.
+Contextify is a mini Gemini AI wrapper that allows you to search for meaning of words without losing the context with minimal effort!

 ### Why ?